Lukmanovr/hugo-demo/content/CV.md

 You can download this page as a PDF [**here**](cv.pdf)

+#### ABOUT

 > **Rustam A. Lukmanov / 08.09.1992 / Male / Citizenship – Russian**

-#### ABOUT

 I regard myself as an orderly, cooperative and curious person.
 I have a diverse technical background in analytical techniques and scientific computational methods, that I believe are applicable and transferable for a wide range of problems.
 Interested in progress and building things.
-I've got the "Shaper" archetype from Ray Dalio's test on [Pricniples You](https://principlesyou.com/).
+I've got the "Shaper" archetype from Ray Dalio's test on [PrinciplesYou](https://principlesyou.com/).
 Developing an entrepreneurial skills/ideas.
 Have an open-minded approach to life and positive attitude towards future.

 #### CONTACT INFORMATION